.... Specialising in reducing accelerated erosion

 Client: Kalesnikoff Lumber Co.
 Ltd.

-Objective: To protect the creek bank by establishing vegetation, stabilize the slope, enhance and create fish habitat.
+To protect the creek bank after bridge removal by establishing vegetation, stabilizing the slope and enhancing and creating fish habitat.

 The Baldface Creek project is located near the town of Nelson, in southeast British Columbia.
 This project was carried out for Kalesnikoff Lumber Co.
 Ltd. in the spring of 2002.